-53. The average uk shower lasts 8 minutes and uses about 62 litres of hot water, in comparison a bath used about 80 litres of hot water.
+53. The average UK shower lasts eight minutes and uses about 62 litres of hot water.
+In comparison, a bath uses about 80 litres of hot water.

 54. Who spends more time in the shower, men or women?
-Well a Uk study found that women spend 7mins 39 sec in the shower through the week compared to a mans 8 mins 5 seconds.
-The study was pretty comprehensive with 2609 families taking part over a 10week period.
-Men have the longest showers 🙂
+A UK study found that women spend an average seven minute 39 seconds in the shower through the week, compared to a mans eight minutes and five seconds.
+The study was pretty comprehensive with 2,609 families taking part over a 10 week period.

-55. In 1981 several explosions in Louisville, Kentucky destroyed approximately 3km of roads and paths, the explosions came from the sewers and were caused by the illegal discharge of hexane vapour from a near by soybean plant.
+55. In 1981, several explosions in Louisville and Kentucky destroyed approximately 3km of roads and paths.
+The explosions came from the sewers and were caused by the illegal discharge of hexane vapour from a near by soybean plant.

-56. Many deaths around the world occur when plumbers/ servicemen enter sewers and manholes without proper gas testing and end up surrcoming to the gas vapour.
+56. Many deaths around the world occur when plumbers/servicemen enter sewers and manholes without proper gas testing and end up succumbing to the gas vapour.

-57. Approx 1 in 300 homes is thought to have a minor leak.
+57. Approx one in 300 homes is thought to have a minor leak.

 58. Tudors called the bathroom “the house of privacy”.

-59. The oldest known toilet which is stil in one piece is over 2000 years old and resides in China.
+59. The oldest known toilet which is still in one piece is over 2,000 years old and resides in China.

-60. When you drink water, it only stays in your stomach for 5 minutes before entering your intestines.
+60. When you drink water, it only stays in your stomach for five minutes before entering your intestines.

-62. If you have an old 6/3 litre toilet and flush 6 times daily you will use 3285 litres more water per person per year than if you use the 4.5/3 litre cistern toilet.
+62. If you have an old 6/3 litre toilet and flush six times daily, you will use 3285 litres more water per person, per year than if you use the 4.5/3 litre cistern toilet.
 That would be a 13000+ litre saving for an average family of four.

-64. In Australia, rain water is regularly plumbed in to service the washing machine, laundry taps, and outside hose taps.
-If you travel inland rain water is used for everything including showering and drinking.
+64. In Australia, rain water is regularly plumbed in to service washing machines, laundry taps, and outside hose taps.
+If you travel inland rain, water is used for everything including showering and drinking.
 There are many filters on the market today which will make this safe and cost effective.

 65. Australia is the worlds driest continent with 70% of the land classed as arid.